The ultimate blogging guide for beginning bloggers

 - Still don’t know which domain name you’d like to use?
-Use an online tool that generates available domain name suggestions based on key words, such as: Instant Domain Search Generator
+Use an online tool that generates available domain name suggestions based on keywords, such as the Instant Domain Search Generator

-Things to pay attention to when selecting a hosting provider.
+Things to pay attention to when you buy web hosting

-Now you know what your domain name is going to be, tt’s time to choose a hosting provider.
+Now you know what your domain name is going to be, there is one more thing you need to do before you can start a blog; choose a WordPress hosting provider.

-You may have noticed that many advertisements offer free hosting.
-As tempting as it may sound, if you want to create a serious business with your blog, you should really consider a paid hosting provider.
-It requires a small investment and it can be as cheap or as expensive as you like.
-But, in any case, it gives you better security and more reliability.
+You may have noticed that many advertisements offer free web hosting.
+As tempting as it may sound, if you want to create a serious business with your blog, you should really consider a paid and more reliable web hosting provider.

 Step 3: Configure and design your blog

-Your blog is up and running and now it is time to actually start to create your blog.
-Now you have the dashboard in front of you, I can imagine it may seem very complicated (which it is sometimes), but again, with a bit of persistence and patience, you can figure it out.
+Your blog is up and running!
+Now, it is time to actually start creating your blog.
+At the first glance, I can imagine the WordPress dashboard seems a bit complicated to you.
+Which it actually is sometimes.
+But don’t run away, yet!
+Because with a little persistence and patience, you CAN figure it out.
 Look for tutorials.
-Most hosting providers provide you with great tutorials.
+Most hosting providers provide you with great tutorials as well.

 Design your blog

-As a beginning blogger you probably don’t need a lot of extra features or anything complicated, so you’ll be fine with a free theme.
+As a beginning blogger, you probably don’t need a lot of extra features or anything complicated, so you’ll be fine for now with a free theme.
 But if you want something special and you have the budget, I would certainly invest in one.
 A custom WordPress theme will give your website a unique look and feel, making it easier to stand out amongst all the other blogs.

 Once you begin the process of writing and publicizing your posts, you will be spending a great amount of time in the dashboard.
-This is where you configure all of the settings, create your posts and build webpages, where you install plug-ins, themes, anything to customize your website exactly as you want.
+This is where you:

 There are several configurations for each blog site that you should set immediately.:

 Set your logo at the top in the header of your website.
-You can do this by going to Appearance -> Customize -> Site identity.
+You can do this by going to:

-Setting a Favicon.
-A favicon is the little icon you see in your tabs with open webpages, in front of the name of the website.
+Add a Favicon.
+A favicon is a little icon you see in your tabs with open web pages, in front of the name of the website.
 It’s something small, but it gives your website a more professional feel right away.

 Keep your website clean by removing plugins you are not using.
-To remove these plugins go to Plugins -> Installed plugins.
-Find the plugin you want to remove and click on Delete.
+To remove these plugins go to:

 Step 4: Analyze your blog

-To keep track on your blog traffic, I advise to install Google Analytics.
-To do so, you first need to set up a account and connect it to your website.
+When you start a blog it’s very important to keep track of your blog traffic.
+I believe every blogger needs to install Google Analytics to keep track of your statistics.
+To do so, you first need to set up an account and connect it to your website.

-Step 5: Create email address for your blog
+Step 5: Create a mail address for your blog

-And don’t forget to create an email address for your blog.
-This is something that we easily overlook, but having a proper business email address is very important.
+Don’t forget to create an email address for your blog.
+This is something that many bloggers overlook.
+However, having a proper business email address is very important!

-I advise you to create a custom email address that matches with your domain name.
-For example: firstname.lastname@example.org.
-This will especially come in handy when you start building your email list.
-You need to build an email list to keep your loyal audience informed of all your new posts!
+I advise you to create a custom email address that matches your domain name.
+For example [email protected].
+This will especially come in handy when you start building your mailing list, which you need to build (right away!!) to inform your loyal readers about new and old posts!

 Check for the options for your customized email address with your hosting provider.